Focusing is debugging for the brain

 I’m working through Hammertime, a 30-day program of instrumental rationality exercises.
 Hammertime introduced me to a technique called Focusing via a LessWrong post called “Focusing, for skeptics”.
-The post’s version of Focusing involves:
+Focusing involves:

-- Paying attention to how your body feels when you’re thinking about the problem.
-Focusing calls this a felt sense
+- Paying attention to how your body feels.
+This is a felt sense

 - Comparing the handle to the felt sense, paying attention to whether the handle feels right.
-If so, go back to step 3, narrowing down the handle, adding more description and nuance.
+If so, go back to step 3 and narrow down the handle, adding more description and nuance.
 If not, try step 3 with a new handle.
 Repeat!

-It struck me that this is how I debug a computer program.
-First, I gather all the information I can about the bug.
+This is pretty much how I debug a computer program.
+First, I gather information about the bug.
 What part of the code is it in?
 When the bug happens, what state is the program in?
-Gaining knowledge about a bug is like paying attention to a felt sense.
+This is like paying attention to a felt sense.

-Then, I lean on my intuition to surface hypotheses—in essence, short sentences that point to the bug’s root cause.
-This is similar to coming up with a handle for a felt sense.
+Then, I lean on my intuition to surface hypotheses—short sentences that point to the bug’s root cause.
+This is like coming up with a handle for a felt sense.

 Finally, I compare each hypothesis against the data.
-I might fill in blanks in a hypothesis, tweak it to fit the data better, or throw it out entirely.
+I might fill in blanks, tweak a hypothesis, or throw it out entirely.
 This is like comparing a handle to a felt sense.

 I’m good at debugging but not at Focusing.
-This makes sense, even though they’re similar skills.
-I have years of experience ingesting information about computer programs.
-I haven’t spent nearly as much time paying attention to how my body feels.
-(I haven’t meditated seriously for a couple of years, so I’m at least out of practice.)
+It makes sense: I have years of experience ingesting information about computer programs.
+I've spent much less time paying attention to my body.
+(I haven’t meditated seriously for a couple of years, so I’m out of practice.)
 Plus, my accumulated coding knowledge fuels my bug intuition.
 It takes longer to come up with good handles for felt senses because I have less data on them.

 One takeaway for me: when Focusing, I should leave behind any preconceived notions of how I feel about a problem.
 Just like how, when debugging, it’s easy to stay attached to an existing hypothesis, even when the data are against it.